Rose-Hulman Math - Prospective Students and Current Rose Students

 - opportunities for undergraduate research and hands on projects, especially in our senior thesis / senior project program

-- strong program in mathematics competitions
+- strong interest and performances in state, national, and international mathematics competitions